itsVedant/line_follower/README.md

-# line_follower
+# Line Follower Using 2 IR Sensores.
-A simple program for a line follower robot using 2 IR Sensors and Arduino Uno
+A simple program for a line follower robot using 2 IR Sensors and an Arduino Uno.